veusz/veusz/INSTALL.md

 (0 for success).

 On Unix/Linux, Qt requires the `DISPLAY` environment to be set to an X11 server for the self test to run.
-Packagers can use Xvfb in a non graphical environment to create a hidden X11 server:
+Packagers can use Xvfb in a non-graphical environment to create a hidden X11 server:

     $ xvfb-run -a --server-args "-screen 0 640x480x24" \
         python3 tests/runselftest.py